Lesson 9: Setting Up Container Runtime

 $ apt install -y containerd

-Once containerd is installed, it needs to be configured properly to work with Kubernetes.
+Once containerd is installed, we need to configure it properly to work with Kubernetes and use the NVMe drive.

 Create a default configuration file for containerd: